ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

-If we pass in a number `x` from the number line, we will get back another number that tells us the number of credibility points given to that value `x`, under the state of the Normal distribution instantiated.
+If we pass in a number `x` from the number line, we will get back another number that tells us the number of credibility points given to that value `x`, under the state of the normal distribution instantiated.
 We'll call this $P(x)$.

 To simplify the implementation used here,